Who we are

 For six-and-a-half years she was the Communications and Information Manager for the Probation Boards' Association, the employers’ association for the National Probation Service of England and Wales.
 She was responsible for developing the PBA ‘brand’ from its inception and had special responsibility for community engagement and partnership work, with particular regard to sentencers and the voluntary sector.
 She was also the national project director for the ‘Local Crime: Community Sentence Project’, the joint PBA and Magistrates’ Association project aimed at raising public understanding about criminal justice.
 During her time at the PBA she was a member of the editorial board for Vista Probation Journal and a member of the Prison Reform Trust, Smart Justice steering group.
 As her last major activity before leaving the PBA, she orchestrated the joint PBA and Napo International Centenary Conference in the Spring of 2007.

 Following her time at the PBA she went back to her roots, working as the interpretation manager at the Tower of London before joining the Griffins Society in 2011.
-She has been a magistrate since 2013 and is currently a trustee of The Criminal Justice Alliance.
+She was a trustee of The Criminal Justice Alliance from 2013 to 2019 and she has been a Magistrate since 2013.